Poppin' Smoke

 Our backpacks, tagged with the good luck charms my husband’s aunt gave us

-The Gotemba trail was a bit steep and slippery for the first 30 minutes, and we relied heavily on our hiking sticks and poles.
+The Gotemba trail was a bit steep and slippery for the first 30 minutes, and we relied heavily on our walking sticks and poles.
 Eventually it flattened out and became a seemingly endless path of deep, loose, sand and ash.

 The stations were few and far between, and there was virtually no vegetation (the images on this page gives you an idea of how it looks).
 It was quite foggy, so we were glad we had enjoyed our views on the way up.